ACMS Survey Submission Guidelines

 Those who wish to send a survey to the ACMS membership related to Mohs surgery, pathology, reconstruction, dermatologic oncology, or other similar topic may submit it for review and approval by the Executive Committee of the ACMS Board of Directors.

-Only ACMS members in good standing or residents/fellows-in-training collaborating with a member surgeon will have their surveys reviewed.
+Only ACMS members in good standing or residents/fellows-in-training collaborating with and approved by a member surgeon will have their surveys reviewed.
 Surveys submitted by non-members will not be considered.

 The following are required in order for a survey to be considered for dissemination to membership: